lesterjin/code-challenge/README.md

 ## Tutorials
-Please clone the repository ***git clone https://github.com/lesterjin/code-challenge.git*** Please Modify the .env file  **config the database, root and pass, I have used the database name challenge**
+Please clone the repository ***git clone https://github.com/lesterjin/code-challenge.git*** Please Modify the .env file  **config the database, root and pass, I have used the database name 'challenge'**

 **Please Run**
 - *composer install*